-The goal will be to grant time off to at least 20% of employees from each job classification and each shift at any one time.
-Those departments with ten (10) or less core employees in a job classification that cannot cover for each other will evaluate and determine the operational number for release.
+On larger units, or any units where coverage is particularly challenging, a vacation work group consisting of staff RNs, other staff, the manager, and unit scheduler may be formed to assist with this process.
+This work group may develop other innovative methods for increasing vacation coverage.
+The workgroup will evaluate the vacation requests during summer and holiday prime time with a goal of granting time off to at least 20% of core from each job classification and each shift at any one time.
+For those departments with ten (10) or less core employees in the same job classification that cannot cover for each other, the manager will evaluate and determine the operational number of release.

-12.2.2 Annual Leave/Non-Prime Time.
-Annual leave during non-prime time will be granted on a first-come, first-serve basis.
-In the case of conflicting requests for annual leave, all annual leave requests will be considered on the basis of the date the request was submitted and seniority.
-Written request for annual leave shall be presented as far in advance as is possible, but not less than two (2) weeks before the work schedule is posted.
-Employees will be notified in writing within three (3) weeks after the request is submitted as to whether the annual leave is approved.
+13.2.2 Annual Leave/Non-Prime Time.
+Annual leave during non-prime time for that calendar year or the first quarter of the next calendar year will be granted on a first come first serve basis.
+In the case of conflicting requests by nurses for annual leave, all annual leave requests will be considered on the basis of the date the request was submitted and seniority.
+Nurses shall present written requests for annual leave as far in advance as is possible, but not less than two (2) weeks before the work schedule is posted.
+Nurses will be notified in writing within three (3) weeks after the request is submitted as to whether the annual leave is approved.

-12.2.3 Annual Leave/Holiday.
+13.2.3 Annual Leave/Holiday.
 Holiday annual leave will be defined from November 15 to January 2 of each year.
 Requests for holiday leave submitted by October 1 will be approved on a seniority basis if there are no conflicting requests.
 If there are conflicting requests, then the same vacation period may not be granted to the same person annually so that equitable access exists in obtaining vacation time.
 The holiday schedule will be posted by October 15.
 Annual leave granted during holidays shall be in conjunction with the holiday rotation.
 Adequate core staffing will be maintained.

-12.3 Loss of Annual Leave.
-Annual leave accrues each pay period based on the number of hours paid in that pay period, not to exceed 2080 paid hours in an anniversary year.
+13.3 Loss of Annual Leave.
+Annual leave accrues each pay period based on the number of hours worked in that pay period, not to exceed 2080 paid hours in an anniversary calendar year.
 The accruals accumulate if not used to a maximum of two times (2x) the annual accrual depending upon years of service.
 Employees may not accumulate annual leave beyond two times (2x) their respective annual accrual.
-Annual leave not accrued because the accumulation cap is reached cannot be made up.
+Annual leave not accrued because of the accumulation cap cannot be made up.
 Once hours have been used to bring the employee's accrued balance under the cap, accruals resume up to the proscribed limit.